JATOS/JATOS_docs/docs/Manage_your_JATOS/Customize-JATOS-Home-Page.md

 You can configure JATOS to show a link to your 'Terms of Use' in an info box on the home page.

-In your JATOS installation folder, edit `conf/jatos.conf` (or `conf/production.conf` in versions < 3.8.3) and add the URL under `jatos.termsOfUseUrl`.
+In your JATOS installation folder, edit `conf/jatos.conf` and add the URL under `jatos.termsOfUseUrl`.
 If left empty, the info box is not shown.

 ## Welcome Block